New Hampshire governor helps save man choking on lobster roll at seafood festival contest

 Moreno was at the end of a long table, close to where Sununu was watching on the side of the stage after speaking to the crowd a bit earlier.

 Standing, Moreno had downed about two lobster rolls when he started choking and tapped his chest, video showed.
 Sununu rushed out a short time later, put his arms around Moreno and started abdominal thrusts.
-He got in several before first responders took over, WMUR-TV reported.
+He said he got in four or five compressions before first responders took over and assisted in dislodging the food.

-Messages seeking comment Monday were sent to Sununu’s office and to Moreno.

-“It was crazy because it wasn’t so much the jumping in and doing it — I mean, that was wild in itself — but there was so much commotion,” Sununu, a popular Republican governor who isn’t seeking reelection for fifth term, told the station.
+“I'm just glad I paid attention in my high school health class,” the Republican governor said in a statement Monday.
+His office said it was the first time he had performed the Heimlich maneuver.

 Moreno, who didn't have his glasses on, wasn't aware it was the governor who had helped save him.

-“My counter came up to me and, like, made a joke.
+"My counter came up to me and, like, made a joke.
 And was like, ‘Oh, like, I bet nobody else can say that they’ve gotten the Heimlich from the governor before.’
 And I looked at him, was just like, that was, that was the governor?”
-Moreno said.
+Moreno told WMUR-TV.

 Moreno recovered and went back to the contest.
 He didn't win, but he did consume nine lobster rolls in all.